Color#

 set_light#

-set_light turns the Color Sensor’s LED on or off.
+set_light sets the Color Sensor’s LED to on, off, or a set brightness level.

 Usage: